Playbook for Life

-This course is designed to help you see the bigger picture of your life, explore your long view, so that you won’t get stuck in a tunnel vision of what “should be” doing as a student.
-You will learn powerful techniques to design your life from the inside out, not just react to external demands during your time as a student at UWB – and in your career thereafter.
-This class offers a framework, tools, and a community of peers where you will get to work on life planning through assigned readings, reflections, videos, and in-class exercises.
+Playbook for Life is a course designed to help you see the bigger picture of your life, provide you a place to practice thinking about the long view, so that you won’t get stuck in what you “should be” doing as a student.
+You will learn some powerful techniques to design your life from the inside out, so that you’re not just reacting to external demands during your time as a student at UWB – and in your career thereafter.

+This course offers a framework, tools, and a community of peers where you will get to work on life planning through assigned readings, reflections, videos, and activities.
 While the content is going to be very personal to you, the course is highly collaborative.
-You will partner up with a buddy to exchange and test your ideas and you will be participating in small groups to explore some of the concepts further.
+You will partner up with your classmates to exchange and test your ideas and you will be participating in small groups to explore some of the concepts further.

-We are applying the principles from Design Thinking (Stanford Design School), Growth Mindset (Carol S. Dweck), neuroscience and professional life and leadership coaching methodologies.
+The principles from Design Thinking (Stanford Design School), Growth Mindset (Carol S. Dweck), neuroscience and professional life and leadership coaching methodologies form the foundation for this course.

 Why Should I Take This Course?